-When deciding to create a data visualization or infographic, it is important to start with a clear understanding of what story the graphic is meant to tell.
-That story should be one that naturally arises from the data, and the purpose of an infographic is to help visually convey data that might be difficult to understand solely through text.
-A visualization should not misrepresent the data it displays.
+When creating data visualizations or infographics, you should begin with a clear understanding of the story you are trying to tell or the meaning you want to convey.
+The story should naturally arise from the data.
+The purpose of infographics and visualizations is to meaningfully display data that might be difficult to understand solely through text.
+Visualizations should accurately represent the data behind them.

 Always cite your data source(s) in a graphic, preferably at the end or the bottom of an infographic or a collection of infographics.
 Optional elements include subheads, sidebars and other supporting text.
-A chart or graphic should be as simple as possible and no simpler, nor overly complex or overwhelming — meaning, a chart should have no more elements than necessary to convey the data.
+A chart or graphic should be as simple as possible and no simpler, and comprise no more elements than necessary to convey the data.

 Similarly, elements should be clear and help readers understand the data.
-Using spatially different or complex elements, such as the outlines/silhouettes of people, makes it harder for the eye to compare and discern differences.
+Using spatially different or complex elements, such as the outlines/silhouettes of people can make it harder for people to compare and discern differences.

 Color in infographics should stick to the established Lumina Foundation color palette for consistency and visual recognition of the brand.
 Start with the secondary color palette for all charts and graphs.
 In general, use the following guidelines when considering color in infographics: